microsoft/botframework-cli/packages/orchestrator/README.md

 NOTES:

-  The 'test' command is similar to 'evaluate', but against an independent test fie instead.
+  The 'test' command is similar to 'evaluate', but against an independent test fie of intent and utterances instead.
-  The 'test' process and output files are also simialr to those of the 'evaluate' command:
+  The 'test' process and output files are also simialr to those produced by the 'evaluate' command:
     > orchestrator_test_evaluation.txt: evaluation report for each intent label and overall.
     > orchestrator_test_scores.txt: score output in TSV format, where the columns are:
       Labeled Intent